 There are a handful of gay bars and clubs like Effex, Apothecary Lounge, and the very popular Albuquerque Social Club, plus numerous gay-owned and gay-friendly bed and breakfasts, hotels, and inns.

-The Albuquerque Pride Parade is a three-day celebration designed to bring the LGBTIQ community and allies together for a weekend of friendship and celebration of gay pride.
+The Albuquerque Pride Parade is a three-day celebration designed to bring the LGBTQ community and allies together for a weekend of friendship and celebration of gay pride.
 In addition to the celebrations, the event also raises funds for the Albuquerque Pride Community Programs, which helps to educate the public about the existence and continuing civil rights battle facing the LGBTIQ community.

 The Southwest Gay and Lesbian Film Festival has been held for over 15 years.
 Run by Closet Cinema, an Albuquerque-based nonprofit organization dedicated to showcasing queer cinema, the festival is one of the largest in the state, and draws crowds of over 4,000 people each year.
 The Southwest Gay and Lesbian Film Festival runs for 10 days each October, and screens over 75 features, shorts, and documentaries from filmmakers from all over the world.